 If you decide that one day in Gozo is simply not enough then there are a number of great accommodation choices on the island to extend your stay.
 If you don’t have your own car, staying in Victoria (Rabat) is ideal as the majority of bus routes pass through here and it has the greatest selection of restaurants and cafes on the island.

 Casa Gemelli Boutique Guesthouse – This guesthouse is located in a traditional Maltese house with rooms beautifully furnished.
 They offer a couple of different double rooms include some with great views of the Citadel and include breakfast in the nightly rate.
-Click here to see their latest prices
+Click here to check availabilty

 Not quite what you’re looking for?
 Click here to browse other hotels in Gozo!